UNHM-TEAM-PROJECT/Spring2025-Team-Essentials/README.md

       - Choose an Amazon Machine Image (AMI): Select Amazon Linux 2.
 4. Select an instance type: Use t3.2xlarge or similar for performance.

-5. Create a new key pair (.pem file) during the instance setup.
+6. Create a new key pair (.pem file) during the instance setup.
-6. Download and save the .pem file securely on your local machine.
+7. Download and save the .pem file securely on your local machine.
 This file will be used for SSH access.
-7. Add storage: Allocate at least 100GB.
+8. Add storage: Allocate at least 100GB.

-8. Configure security group to allow the following:
+9. Configure security group to allow the following:
-      - Open ports 22 (SSH) and 80 (HTTP).
+      - Open ports 22 (SSH) and 8000 (HTTP).
+      - Or make it accept all forms of traffic

-9. Launch the instance.
+10. Launch the instance.

 ### 3. Start the EC2 Instance
 1. From EC2 Dashboard, select your instance